 He looks real hurt before punching me in the arm.
 Sweet like honey, that boy.

 Goodwill on Saturday morning is buzzing like bees.
 ‘Gator and the boys (Clarence, Noah, Henry and Buzz) find plenty of polyester for bowling uniforms.
-None of us match, but together, there’s little doubt we’re off to the bowling alley.
+None of us match, but together, there’s little doubt we are off to the bowling alley.
 Nice to set a new fashion trend.
 I explain that bowling is a team sport with each boy teamed with a girl.
 ‘Gator choses Amy for his partner, so I have Angela.
 The boys are stuck with each other until they can recruit girls for themselves.
 Girlfriends are ineligible, as they are to be cheerleaders.
-The eight of us take adjoining alleys and the competition is on.
+The seven of us take adjoining alleys and the competition is on.
 The lanes are not busy, as the leagues meet on weeknights.
-There are a few younger kids rolling, who see the high school jocks as their heroes.
+There are a few younger kids rolling, who recognize the high school jocks as their heroes.
 Soon they are our cheering section.
 Once they realize how terrible we are at bowling they became our ten-year-old coaches, yelling tips and encouragement.
 ‘Gator is the only one to break 100 on any game.
 We promise to keep practicing and become more competitive.
 We eat bad pizza once we finish.
 ‘Gator and I speak with the Ames Lanes manager about sponsoring us as a high school sport.
 He promises to reserve lanes on Saturday mornings for practice and eventual competition with other high school teams.
-School bowling has come to Iowa.
+High School bowling has come to Iowa.
 ‘Gator promises to call his friends on other football teams to let them know about the new winter sport.

 It is a fall Saturday afternoon, which means Iowa State football.
 The demands of my new lifestyle are outrunning my initial enthusiasm.
 I remember how Coach Isaac from the University of Miami Swim Team and the other U of M swimmers hated the football team.
-As jocks on scholarship, not only were they required to coach the Hurricane youth club, but they also had to live in the sports dorm, dubbed the pit.
+As jocks on scholarship, not only were they required to coach the Hurricane youth club, but they also had to live in the sports dorm, dubbed the Pit.
 Swimmers were fair game for boorish football players in the dorm.
 I also remember how I grew to hate the Gables High jocks for their entitled social status, pushing lesser students aside in the school halls.
 I have to smile at the irony of becoming an instant jock just because ‘Gator likes me.
-Adding girls to the bowling team seems like a way to reduce jock arrogance.
+Adding girls to the bowling team seems like a way to reduce arrogant jock attitude.

 As soon as we enter the football stadium, ‘Gator decides to concentrate his attention on the band and its production values.
 They never play fight cheers.
 The opponent is Oklahoma, ranked number two in the nation.
 After going 4 wins and a single loss to open their season, Iowa State lost a close game to Kansas the previous week.
 The stands seem somewhat subdued and dispirited, intimidated by Mighty Oklahoma.
 The college band marches out for the national anthem, reminding me of my performance at the State Swim finals in May.
 The lack of spirit hurts the Cyclones, as Oklahoma leads 21-0 by half-time.
 “Gator is pacing on the sidelines, as we watch from our seats.
 He knows many of the Iowa State players, exhorting them to up their game.
 He comes and sits with us while the marching band goes through their halftime routine.